Transforming Surfaces: A Comprehensive Guide to Bead Blasting vs. Sandblasting

 What is Sandblasting?

-Sandblasting, also known as abrasive blasting, is a process that involves propelling fine, granular media at high velocity against a surface.
+Sandblasting, also known as abrasive blasting, involves propelling fine, granular media at high velocity against a surface.
 Traditionally, sand was the abrasive of choice, but various other materials are now used, depending on the application and surface requirements.

 Bead blasting finish on stainless steel

-Sandblasting is a highly versatile technique used for removing rust and corrosion, cleaning contaminants, oils, and greases, preparing surfaces for painting or coating, and texturing surfaces for enhanced adhesion.
-It is capable of handling large and rugged surfaces and is adaptable to different materials and finishes.
+Sandblasting is a highly versatile technique for removing rust and corrosion, cleaning contaminants, oils, and greases, preparing surfaces for painting or coating, and texturing surfaces for enhanced adhesion.
+It can handle large and rugged surfaces and is adaptable to different materials and finishes.

 Table 3: Common Sandblasting Media Types and Grit Sizes